finol-digital/Card-Game-Simulator/docs/ROADMAP.md

 - Track each card's specific set/id as necessary when saving a deck in the *Deck Editor*
 - Create *Sort Menu* when you click on the sort button in the *Deck Editor*
 - Allow PgUp and PgDn to control scrolling, as per [Keyboard Shortcuts](KEYBOARD.md)
-- New Mahjong tile set
+- New Mahjong tile set, with default property to type instead of suit
 - Add *Settings/Help*:
   - Include a link to a card game's rules from within CGS
   - Display keyboard shortcuts